Mindful-Developer/import-python/README.md

 # import-python
-Python's built-in functions, classes and modules ported to JavaScript.
+Python's built-in functions, classes and (some) modules ported to JavaScript.
 Most are pretty close to the same functionality as the python version of the function or class.

 * not web friendly (working on it!) *